expverhno3/leetcode-repo/README.md

 - id: 783
 - name: search-in-a-binary-search-tree
 - tag: Tree, Binary Search Tree, Binary Tree
+- how
+  - utilize property

 ### 删除二叉搜索树中的节点

 - id: 450
 - name: delete-node-in-a-bst
 - tag: Tree, Binary Search Tree, Binary Tree
+- how
+  - utilize binary search tree's property to find target node quickly
+  - think about 2 cases when `root.val == key`:
+    - root only has one child -> just place root.right to root's position
+    - root has 2 child -> find closest element, delete it, and run delete node to get that

 ---